civican/legisinfo/44-1/bills/C-70/bill_text.md

       the information has already been provided to a federal department or agency that performs duties and functions to which the information is relevant;

-      the information does not contain any personal information, as defined in section 3 of the `Privacy Act`, of a Canadian citizen, a permanent resident within the meaning of subsection 2(1) of the `Immigration and Refugee Protection Act` or any individual in Canada;
+      the information does not contain any personal information, as defined in section 3 of the `Privacy Act`, of a Canadian citizen, a permanent resident within the meaning of subsection 2(1) of the `Immigration and Refugee Protection Act` or any individual in Canada, other than personal information of the individual to whom the information is disclosed;

-      the information does not contain the name of a corporation incorporated or continued under the laws of Canada or a province or the name of a Canadian entity.
+      the information does not contain the name of a corporation incorporated or continued under the laws of Canada or a province or the name of a Canadian entity, other than the name of the corporation or entity to which the information is disclosed.

 ### Section 35

 The Act is amended by adding the following after section 19:

-#### **Protection of Employees and Justification**
+#### Protection of Employees and Justification

 ### Section 36

 Paragraph 20.1(8)(b) of the Act is replaced by the following:

-the employee would be justified in committing **or directing another person to commit** an act or omission that would otherwise constitute an offence.
+the employee would be justified in committing or directing another person to commit an act or omission that would otherwise constitute an offence.

 ### Section 37